-Since learning and reasoning are two essential abilities associated with intelligence, machine learning and machine reasoning have both received much attention during the short history of computer science.
-The statistical nature of learning is now well understood (e.g., Vapnik, 1995).
-Statistical machine learning methods are now commonplace (NIPS, 1987-2010.)
-An internet search for "support vector machines" returns more than two million web pages.
 The nature of reasoning has proven more elusive.
-Although computer algorithms for logical inference (Robinson, 1965) share their roots with the foundations of mathematics, converting ordinary data into a consistent set of logical expressions has proved very challenging: searching the discrete spaces of symbolic formulas often leads to a combinatorial explosion (Lighthill, 1973).
-Computer algorithms for general probabilistic inference (Pearl, 1988) still suffer from unfavorable computational properties (Roth, 1996).
+Although computer algorithms for logical inference (Robinson 1965) share their roots with the foundations of mathematics, converting ordinary data into a consistent set of logical expressions has proved very challenging: searching the discrete spaces of symbolic formulas often leads to a combinatorial explosion (Lighthill 1973).
+Computer algorithms for general probabilistic inference (Pearl 1988) still suffer from unfavorable computational properties (Roth 1996).
 However, there are practical algorithms for many special cases of interest.
 These algorithms have gained considerable popularity in the machine learning community.
-This practicality comes at the price of reduced expressive capabilities: since probabilistic inference is a mathematical construction, it is easily described using first order logic; the converse is not true.
-In particular, expressing causality with first order logic is very simple, expressing causality with probabilities is challenging (Pearl, 2000).
+This practicality comes at the price of reduced expressive capabilities: since probabilistic inference is a mathematical construction, it is naturally described using first order logic.
+However, expressing first order logic with probabilistic inference is far from easy.
+In particular, expressing causality with probabilities is challenging (Pearl 2000).

 Human reasoning displays neither the limitations of logical inference nor those of probabilistic inference.
 The ability to reason is often confused with the ability to make logical inferences.
 When we observe a visual scene, when we hear a complex sentence, we are able to explain in formal terms the relation of the objects in the scene, or the precise meaning of the sentence components.
 However, there is no evidence that such a formal analysis necessarily takes place: we see a scene, we hear a sentence, and we just know what they mean.
 This suggests the existence of a middle layer, already a form of reasoning, but not yet formal or logical.
 Investigating informal reasoning is attractive because we hope to avoid the computational complexity issues associated with combinatorial searches in the vast space of discrete logic propositions.

 Minsky and Papert (1969) have shown that simple cognitive tasks cannot be implemented using linear threshold functions but require multiple layers of computation.
-Recent advances have uncovered effective strategies to train such deep models (Hinton et al., 2006).
+Recent advances have uncovered effective strategies to train such deep models (Hinton et al. 2006).
 Deep learning has attracted considerable interest in the machine learning community.
 Regular workshops have been held during the NIPS and ICML conferences since 2007.
-The ability to train deep machine learning models appears to be related to the appropriate definition of unsupervised auxiliary tasks that help discovering internal representations in the inner layers of the models (Bengio et al., 2007; Weston et al., 2008.)
-Deep structures had been trained in the past using supervised intermediate tasks (e.g., Bottou et al., 1997; LeCun et al., 1998.)
+The ability to train deep machine learning models appears to be related to the appropriate definition of unsupervised auxiliary tasks that help discovering internal representations in the inner layers of the models (Bengio et al. 2007; Weston et al. 2008).
+Deep structures had been trained in the past using supervised intermediate tasks (e.g., Bottou et al. 1997; LeCun et al. 1998).
 The surprise of deep learning is that the same results can be achieved using very loosely related auxiliary tasks.
-Deep learning is therefore intimately related to multi-task learning (Caruana, 1997.)
+Deep learning is therefore intimately related to multi-task learning (Caruana 1997).

-This document presents an idea that results from a long maturation (Bottou, 2008).
+This essay presents a couple of research directions that result from a long maturation (Bottou 2008).
 Both deep learning and multi-task learning show that we can leverage auxiliary tasks to help solving a task of interest.
 This apparently simple idea can be interpreted as a rudimentary form of reasoning.
 Enriching this algebraic structure then leads to higher forms of reasoning.
 This provides a path to build reasoning abilities into machine learning systems from the ground up.

-2. Auxiliary tasks
+2 Auxiliary tasks